robotmedia/RMGallery/README.md

 ###RMGalleryViewController

-`RMGalleryViewController` is a view controller that manages a gallery view and, much like its counterparts `UITableViewController` and `UICollectionViewController`, is designed to be subclassed.
+[`RMGalleryViewController`](https://github.com/robotmedia/RMGallery/blob/master/RMGallery/RMGalleryViewController.h) is a view controller that manages a gallery view and, much like its counterparts `UITableViewController` and `UICollectionViewController`, is designed to be subclassed.

 The gallery view controller gracefully handles device rotation, toggles the visibility of the status bar, navigation bar and toolbar and notifies of its own dismissal.

+###RMGalleryTransition

+[`RMGalleryTransition`](https://github.com/robotmedia/RMGallery/blob/master/RMGallery/RMGalleryTransition.h) is a default view controller transition to go from a thumnail to the gallery view controller and back, as shown in the animation above.
+To use it you only need to to provide the position and image of the originating thumbnail (typically, an `UIImageView`).

 ##Requirements